raspberrypilearning/space-talk/en/step_2.md

 --- /task ---

-Can you find a sprite in your project?
+Can you find a sprite that has already been included in your project?
 That's Scratch the cat.

 --- task ---

-Delete the cat sprite by clicking the 'x' under the stage.
+Delete the cat **Sprite1** sprite by clicking the trash can in the Sprite list.

 ![Delete cat sprite](images/delete-sprite.png)